GilEstelsBeams/BBC-TECHNICAL-TEST-GITHUB-LINK/README.md

 Although settings can be set from the file, when running the code you will have the option to modify the settings.

+You need to have pygame working to play this game.
+For mac users, homebrew's installation of python does not properly install python and the version from the official website is needed.
+Then run 'pip3 install pygame' .

 SPECIFIC FEATURES:

 1) You can click on cells to make them alive or kill them